 The project scope involved remodeling most of the entire home’s interior and exterior, in addition to building a new exterior main-level deck.
 Due to the home’s age (42 years old), there were many items in need of replacement, including the failing siding, windows, roof deck and roof deck rails on the exterior that were responsible for water leaks and unwanted maintenance.
 In addition to replacing the failing products, the homeowners wanted to transform the look from a dated ’70s rustic to a soft contemporary style that they desired.

 The homeowners were limited by the floor plan of the main- and second-floor levels.
 Specifically, there was no way to access the exterior to enjoy the beautiful lake view outside on the main level.
 There was also no way to gain access to the roof deck without walking through the master suite or second bedroom on the second floor.
+This called for the Southern Maryland Home Improvement Contractors to get the job done along side Donatelli Builders.

 Our design/build team was asked to accomplish three specific objectives: